-3.3 Attribute Editing Using Control Coefficients or Control Points.
+4.3.
+Attribute Editing Using Control Coefficients or Control Points

 Besides modeling solid geometry, the user can easily edit associated physical or material attributes as well.
-This is achieved by editing control coefficients at the corresponding control points, because the underlying material distribution is, in fact, a trivariate simplex spline defined over the same tetrahedralization.
-In the most simple form, the (multidimensional) control coefficients can be in one-to-one correspondence to their controlpoint counterparts, which are used to define arbitrarily curved solid geometry over the same parametric domain (which is the initial tetrahedralization).
-However, local refinements for material modeling are frequently desirable in order to represent highfrequency features in the material domain [16].
-In a nutshell, features may include critical points, field discontinuity, highfrequency regions, etc. During a design procedure, if we fix the geometric shape of a solid object by not changing the positions of control points, we can edit the associated attribute field within the solid geometry independently through changing attribute control coefficients in the control vectors.
-If we change the geometric control points, the shape of the object will be changed as described in Sec.
-3.2, and the associated attribute field defined by the attribute control coefficients will also change following the change of the geometric shapes.
-Therefore, by moving the control points, we can have an alternate interaction mechanism for editing attributes.
+This is achieved by editing control coefficients at the corresponding control points, because the underlying material distribution is in fact a trivariate simplex spline defined over the same tetrahedralization.
+In the most simple form, the (multi-dimensional) control coefficients can be in one-to-one correspondence to their control-point counterparts which are used to define arbitrarily curved solid geometry over the same parametric domain (which is the initial tetrahedralization).
+However, local refinements for material modeling are frequently desirable in order to represent high-frequency features in the material domain.

 Our system allows users to interactively sketch skeletons.
 Each skeletal element is then associated with a locally defined implicit function; individual functions are blended using a polynomial weighting function that can be controlled by the user.
-After specifying these, the scalar control coefficients of the DMS-spline solid are assigned as the evaluations of the blending of field functions g_i of a set of skeletons $s_i(i=1, \dots, N)$ at the positions of corresponding control points, where the skeletons s_i can be any geometric primitive admitting a well-defined distance function: points, curves, parametric surfaces, simple volumes, etc. The field functions g_i are decreasing functions of the distance to the associated skeleton, where $d(x, y, z, s_i)$ is the distance between (x, y, z) and s_i , and G_i can be defined by pieces of polynomials or by more sophisticated anisotropic functions.
-Therefore, the user may enforce global and local control of an underlying scalar field in three separate ways: (i) defining or manipulating of the skeleton, (ii) defining or adjusting those implicit functions defined for each skeletal element, and (iii) defining a blending function to weight the individual implicit functions.
+After specifying these, the scalar control coefficients of the DMS-spline solid are assigned as the evaluations of the blending of field functions g_i of a set of skeletons $s_i (i = 1, \dots, N)$ at the positions of corresponding control points, where the skeletons s_i can be any geometric primitive admitting a well defined distance function: points, curves, parametric surfaces, simple volumes, etc. The field functions g_i are decreasing functions of the distance to the associated skeleton, where $d(x, y, z, s_i)$ is the distance between (x, y, z) and s_i , and G_i can be defined by pieces of polynomials or by more sophisticated anisotropic functions.
+Therefore, the user may enforce global and local control of an underlying scalar field in three separate ways: (1) defining or manipulating of the skeleton, (2) defining or adjusting those implicit functions defined for each skeletal element, and (3) defining a blending function to weight the individual implicit functions.

-$$f(x,y,z) = \sum{i=1}^{N} g_i(x,y,z)$$ (8)
+$$f(x, y, z) = \sum{i=1}^{N} g_i(x, y, z),$$ (8)

-$$g_i(x, y, z) = G_i(d(x, y, z, s_i))$$ (9)
+$$g_i(x, y, z) = G_i(d(x, y, z, s_i)),$$ (9)

-Figure 4 shows an example where the user uses a mouse to freely sketch a curve inside the engineering part and defines an implicit function, $f(d)=1/1+d^2$, to associate with the skeleton.
+Figure 4 shows an example, where the user uses a mouse to freely sketch a curve inside the engineering part and defines an implicit function, $f(d) = \frac{1}{1+d^2}$, to associate with the skeleton.
 Then the scalar control coefficients at the control points are assigned according to the skeleton function.
-The resulting material distribution is shown in Figs. 4(c) and 4(d).
+The resulting material distribution is shown in Figure 4(c)(d).